grucloud/grucloud/docusaurus/docs/azure/resources/Network/LoadBalancer.md

                                 description: 'Individual port mappings for inbound NAT rule created for backend pool.'
                               },
                               description: 'Collection of inbound NAT rule port mappings.'
+                            },
+                            adminState: {
+                              type: 'string',
+                              description: 'A list of administrative states which once set can override health probe so that Load Balancer will always forward new connections to backend, or deny new connections and reset existing connections.',
+                              enum: [ 'None', 'Up', 'Down', 'Drain' ], 'x-ms-enum': {
+                                name: 'LoadBalancerBackendAddressAdminState',
+                                modelAsString: true
+                              }
                             }
                           }
                         },